Information

 12:45pm–2:00pmLunch With Structured Meetings

 Lunch (pizza, sandwiches from Panera, and salads from Panera) will be provided in WALC B093.
-Faculty members have been pre-assigned to tables, each with various themes, in WALC 1087, WALC 1121, WALC 2124, WALC 3122, and WALC B091.
+Faculty members have been pre-assigned to tables, each with various themes, in WALC 1087, WALC 1121, WALC 1132, and WALC 2124.
 Student attendees should go to one of those rooms and choose a table for lunch based on the theme.
-See this sheet that describes the themes, moderators, and location of each table.
+See this sheet that describes the theme, faculty moderators, and location of each table.

-Get food in WALC B093 and then head to a room based on which topic sounds most interesting to you.
+Get food in WALC B093 and then head to a room based on your interest (students) or where you were assigned (faculty).

 2:00pm–2:30pmPoster Session

-A total of 25 students will present posters of their work.
+A total of 25 students will present posters of their work spread across two rooms.

 2:30pm–3:30pmSpeed Advising